 You are the most important part of your new garden!

 I once heard a saying that a gardener’s shadow is the most important feature of any garden!

 You need to understand that the most important thing you can do for your new garden is to be out in it often!

 I make it a habit to walk in my garden for at least 15 minutes every day.
 Not only is it relaxing, but it also gets your eyes on the garden.
-If you are not in your garden EVERY DAY you will miss important clues that you plants are giving you.
-You will miss the early signs of stress, pest problems, watering issues, and disease.
+If you are not in your garden EVERY DAY you will miss important clues that your plants are giving you.
+You will miss the early signs of stress, pest problems, water issues, and disease.

 You being out in your garden every day allows you to see what is happening and to correct problems.
 It also allows you to see the good things that are happening in your garden and to take steps to encourage them.

 Caring for your New Garden

 Weeds are competition for your vegetable plants.
 Keeping weeds down will help your garden to thrive.
 The best time to pull weeds is when they are small!
 That is why I encourage you to be out in your garden daily.